LurkingExorcist/photos-of-no-w-here/packages/frontend/README.md

 # Infinite Photo Grid

-A React application that implements an infinite, color-based photo grid with panning, zooming, and smart photo placement based on color similarity.
+> "The space between things often reveals more than the things themselves."

+A reactive interface where photos exist in relation to one another, positioned in an infinite space without predefined boundaries.

-## Features
+## Core Features

-- **Infinite Pan and Zoom**: Smoothly navigate through the grid with intuitive panning and zooming.
+- **Fluid Navigation**: Move through the grid with intuitive gestures
-- **Color-Based Photo Placement**: Photos are positioned in the grid based on their color similarity.
+- **Color Relationships**: Photos positioned based on visual similarities
-- **Dynamic Loading**: Photos are lazily loaded as they're needed, with color placeholders shown during loading.
+- **Dynamic Loading**: Images appear when needed, remain absent when not
-- **Multiple Color Metrics**: Choose between RGB (Euclidean distance) and Lab (Delta E) color similarity metrics.
+- **Multiple Metrics**: Choose how color relationships are measured
-- **Integration with Backend**: Works seamlessly with the backend service to retrieve photos by color.
+- **Seamless Integration**: Connected with the backend, yet functionally independent
-- **Responsive Design**: Adapts to different screen sizes and device types.
+- **Responsive Design**: Adapts to different viewing contexts
-- **Visual Clustering**: Similar colors are visually clustered together, creating natural gradients across the grid.
+- **Visual Continuity**: Similar colors naturally flow together

-## Technologies Used
+## Technology

 - React with TypeScript
 - TailwindCSS for styling
-- chroma-js for color manipulation
+- chroma-js for color analysis
-- Modern React hooks for state management
+- Modern hooks for state management

 ## Getting Started